rubygarage/rubygarage.github.com/slides/rack.markdown

 ## Codebreaker Web

-It's time to move you `Codebreaker` to web interface!
+It's time to move your `Codebreaker` to web interface!

 [Here](https://docs.google.com/document/d/1Q2u3CAmRs1Gg7zO2rT5IlTP_LdBicfBa7OzC6ZjYwZI/edit) are all the details of the task.